 I was welcomed by Sara, who was my guide in a museum.
 The idea of the museum is to educate about Vincent’s art, exhibit his work and tell the stories of different painters somehow linked or similar to Van Gogh.
 In a moment, they have a great exhibition about Georgian naive painter Niko Pirosmani.
-He was a bit younger then Vincent, but lived longer than him.
+He was a bit younger than Vincent, but lived longer than him.
 However, he, similar to Vincent, wasn’t understood during his life and died without any recognition.
 Although these two never met, some similarities between them are so amazing.

 I loved seeing how Vincent’s work and life inspired some installations in a museum.
 My favourite were drops of rain painted on the wall, inspired by one of his Japanese prints.
-Museum is only five years old, but the work they are doing, and the way they are interpreting Vincent’s influence, definitely makes it a great place to visit.
+The museum is only five years old, but the work they are doing, and the way they are interpreting Vincent’s influence, definitely makes it a great place to visit.

 Musée Réattu Arles

 Following Sara’s recommendation, I went to another museum then – Musée Réattu Arles.
 It’s located in the old 15th Century building that once belonged to the Knight Order of Malta.
 I wanted to see it because it’s a place Vincent visited while in Arles, as well.
 He mentioned the visit in one of his letters.
-It looks like he didn’t really liked some of the paintings there.
+It looks like he didn’t really like some of the paintings there.
 In fact, he even found them to be rather ugly.

-Beside some classical paintings, museum today has a very nice collection of modern and contemporary artists.
+Beside some classical paintings, the museum today has a very nice collection of modern and contemporary artists.
 I especially liked some of Picasso’s drawings.
 He was also closely linked with Arles.
-Picasso visited it a few times (mostly because of the bull fights) and have some of his exhibitions organised there, as well.
+Picasso visited it a few times (mostly because of the bullfights) and have some of his exhibitions organised there, as well.

 Locations related to Van Gogh in Arles

 After spending my first day by exploring museums, I’ve decided to look for locations related to Van Gogh in Arles the next day.
-I had a breakfast at my hotel and have went to the Arles tourist office to meet my guide Nina.
-She took me on a walk around Arles and has showed me some places related to Vincent.
+I had breakfast at my hotel and have gone to the Arles tourist office to meet my guide Nina.
+She took me on a walk around Arles and has shown me some places related to Vincent.

 Hospital in Arles